What is CIME?

 Overview

-CIME, pronounced “SEAM”, primarily consists of a Case Control System that supports the configuration, compilation, execution, system testing and unit testing of an Earth System Model.
-The two main components of the Case Control System are:
+CIME (Common Infrastructure for Modeling the Earth, pronounced “SEAM”) primarily consists of a Case Control System that supports the configuration, compilation, execution, system testing and unit testing of an Earth System Model.
+The three main components of the Case Control System are:

 1. Parallel regridding weight generation program